ChasParr/oldchasparr.github.io/about.md

 </span>

 <div class="col three caption">
-	I am also on DevianArt and where else?
+	I am also on DeviantArt and where else?
 </div>